NewsAppsUMD/first-llm-classifier-umd/docs/evaluate.md

 That will output a report that looks something like this:

 ```
                   precision    recall  f1-score   support

-         Bar       1.00      1.00      1.00         2
+Higher Education       0.75      1.00      0.86         3
-       Hotel       0.89      0.80      0.84        10
+Local Government       0.82      1.00      0.90         9
-       Other       0.96      0.96      0.96        57
+          Museum       1.00      1.00      1.00         2
-  Restaurant       0.87      0.93      0.90        14
+           Other       1.00      0.96      0.98        69

-    accuracy                           0.94        83
+        accuracy                           0.96        83
-   macro avg       0.93      0.92      0.93        83
+       macro avg       0.89      0.99      0.93        83
-weighted avg       0.94      0.94      0.94        83
+    weighted avg       0.97      0.96      0.97        83
 ```

 At first, the report can be a bit overwhelming.
 What are all these technical terms?

 Precision measures what statistics nerds call "positive predictive value."
 It's how often the model made the correct decision when it applied a category.
-For instance, in the "Bar" category, the LLM correctly predicted both of the bars in our supervised sample.
+For instance, in the "Museum" category, the LLM correctly predicted both of the museums in our supervised sample.
 That's a precision of 1.00.
 An analogy here is a baseball player's contact rate.
 Precision is a measure of how often the model connects with the ball when it swings its bat.

 Recall measures how many of the supervised instances were identified by the model.
-In this case, it shows that the LLM correctly spotted 80% of the hotels in our manual sample.
+In this case, it shows that the LLM correctly spotted 100% of the local government agencies in our manual sample.

 The f1-score is a combination of precision and recall.
 It's a way to measure a model's overall performance by balancing the two.